bbauska/css-mastering-css/README.md

 Working Group.
 This group is made up of representatives of browser vendors and other companies interested in CSS.
 There are also other people, known as invited experts, who act as independent voices;
-affiliated with the member organization.
+affiliated with the member organization.</p>
->

 New CSS features are developed by the CSS Working Group some- times because a specific browser is interested in a specific skill, sometimes because web designers and developers request a feature, and